riederjan/aurelia-mongodb-stitch-authentication/README.md

     })
 }
 ```
-Here I get a console output too; in case the logout was successful.
+Here I have a console output too; for when the logout was successful.

 ### Optional: The dev-app
 ##### Setting up the dev-app
-I made an example Application where I use this plugin to authenticate to my MongoDB Stitch Application.
+I made an example application where I used this plugin to authenticate to my MongoDB Stitch Application.
 You can download the `dev-app` folder from this project where the example application is stored.
-Once you downloaded and unpacked this project you have to open up a terminal window.
+Once you have downloaded and unpacked this project, you have to open up a terminal window.

 In the terminal, navigate to the unpacked folder.
-From there change the directory to `aurelia-mongodb-stitch-authentication` and then type `npm install` to install all dependencies for the aurelia-mongodb-stitch-authentication application to run.
-As soon as the dependencies are installed you can type `npm start` to start the Application.
-Now it can be reached in the browser under http://localhost:9000.
+From there go into the directory `aurelia-mongodb-stitch-authentication` and then type `npm install` to install all dependencies for the aurelia-mongodb-stitch-authentication application.
+As soon as the dependencies are installed you can type `npm start` to start the application.
+Now it is available in the browser under http://localhost:9000.

 ##### Using the dev-app
 To test the dev-app, you only have to edit the `appID.json` file and insert your own MongoDB Stitch Application ID.
-Once you have done this, you are able to login with a user in your Application.
+Once you have done this, you are able to login with a user in your application.